WasmEdge/wasm-log-flex/README.md

 ![Architecture](assets/Architecture.png)

-Currently, we have the MySQL Binlog collector, the kafka and redis dispatchers, the binlog filter and event replicator transformers.
+Currently, we have the MySQL Binlog collector, the kafka, elasticsearch and redis dispatchers, the binlog filter and event replicator transformers.

 Developers can easily create their own components by implementing the `ComponentApi` trait: